 Antibes restaurant favorites

 Dinner at Autour du Jardin was even more special with friends from House Hunters International.
-We lucked out that Erin, Stewart and kids were visiting Antibes at the same time.
+We lucked out that Erin, Stewart, and their kids were visiting Antibes at the same time.
 (Can I call these adorable young adults “kids?”)

 Final night in Antibes means dining out on the plage (beach) in Juan-les-Pins.
 This year we discovered Le Ruban Bleu.
 Our “regular” restaurant had disappeared.
-Seems like there are some restaurants on city property, some spots are owned by the French government.
-The state owned ones are closed.
+There are some restaurants on city property, and some spots are owned by the French government.
+The state-owned ones are closed.
 Go figure?

-Light lunch and drinks at The Brooklyn was a great find.
+Light lunch and drinks at The Brooklyn were a great find.
 Located along the busy byway to the harbor, the cafe was buzzing.
 No wonder!
-Who could resist this smiling waiter, a bento box for our vegetarian, and a giant Jack Daniels burger.
-The Colonel cocktail (citron sorbet with vodka) was pretty amazing, too.
+Who could resist this smiling waiter, a bento box for our vegetarian, and a giant Jack Daniels burger?
+The Colonel cocktail (citron sorbet with vodka) was terrific, too.

 Want to know more about Antibes?
 Check out these posts: